Multilevel Richardson-Romberg extrapolation: Preliminaries

 \subsection{Assumptions on weak and strong approximation errors}

-We come back to the framework described in the introduction: let $(Y_h)_{h \in \Hr}$ be a family of real-valued random variables associated to a random variable $Y_0 \in \L^2$.
-The index set $\Hr$ is a {\em consistent} set of {\em step} parameters in the sense that $\Hr \subset (0, \mathbf h]$, $ {\mathbf h}\!\in \Hr$ and, for every integer $n\ge 1$, $\frac{\Hr}{n} \subset \Hr$ (hence $0$ is a limiting value of $\Hr$).
+We come back to the framework described in the introduction: let $(Y_h)_{h \in \Hr}$ be a family of real valued random variables associated to a random variable $Y_0 \in \L^2$.
+The index set $\Hr$ is a set of {\em bias} parameters (in fact {\em representative} of a bias) defined by $\Hr = \ac{\mathbf h/n,\,n \ge 1}$ for a fixed $\mathbf h \in (0, +\infty)$.
 All random variables $Y_h$ are defined on the same probability space $(\Omega,\A, \P)$.
 The family satisfies two assumptions which formalize the strong and weak rates of approximation of $Y_0$ by $Y_h$ when $h\to 0$ in $\Hr$.
 These assumptions are the basement of multilevel simulation methods (see~\cite{GILES, Hein}): \begin{description} \item[Bias error expansion (weak error rate):]

-where $c_k$, $k=1,\dots,\bar R$ are real coefficients and $\eta_{_{\bar R}}$ is a real valued function defined on $\Hr$.
+where $c_k$, $k=1,\dots,\bar R$, are real coefficients and $\eta_{_{\bar R}}$ is a real valued function defined on $\Hr$.

 \item[Strong approximation error assumption:]